lsds/sgx-lkl/docs/Incompatibilities.md

 In a conventional Linux system, the Linux scheduler runs userspace threads, switching to another thread either when a thread makes a blocking system call or when an interrupt fires.
 SGX; however, does not provide a mechanism for receiving timer interrupts and so cannot efficiently run a preemptive scheduler.

-SGX-LKL uses the lthread scheduler to provide a cooperative threading implementation, multiplexing lthreads on top of ethreads.
+SGX-LKL uses a cooperative scheduler ('lthreads') to provide a cooperative threading implementation, multiplexing cooperative lthreads on top of hardware enclave threads ('ethreads').
 The lthread scheduler running on each ethread will switch the running lthread on any system call.
 The main impact of this on userspace code is that threads that run without any system calls will not be interrupted and can consume all of the CPU resources.
 Spin locks that do not have a fallback futex path for the contended case, for example, may fail to make progress when there is a single ethread and may consume excessive amounts of CPU time in all uses.